 There will be 4 problem sets, but I will only count the best 3 out of four problem sets towards your grade.
-They will be due by the end of class on the date they are due in the classroom.
-They must be turned into your TA by 4:50 pm at the latest on the day they are due.
+They will be due by the beginning of class on the date they are due in the classroom.
 Late homework will receive no credit (but remember that you can drop the lowest homework score).
 The problem sets will come from the text and elsewhere.
 You may work together on the problem sets in groups up to size 4, but you will have a difficult time on the exams if you do not understand the homework material.
 Everyone must turn in their own write ups of the problem sets, and must note who they worked with on their problem set.
-It will be impossible to get better than a 6/10 on the homework without making a substantial attempt to complete the EVIEWS exercises.